ippontech/wip/readme.md

 Contribution
 ------------
-We releasing this software under GPL license, hopping it will help companies to integrates web site in their portails.
+We releasing this software under GNU Lesser General Public License, hopping it will help companies to integrates web site in their portails.
 If you find this portlet useful, your contribution to the code is welcome